 HOME is a Federal program aimed to respond to the need for safe, affordable housing for low- and very low-income individuals and families.
 HOME funds are awarded annually to cities, counties and Community Housing Development Organizations (CHDOs) to assist with the following activities: the rehabilitation of homes for homeowners, new construction for qualified homebuyers, and downpayment assistance for qualified homebuyers.

-The Tennessee Renovation Loan Program (TRLP) will help sustain homeownership across the state.
+The Tennessee Repair Loan Program (TRLP) will help sustain homeownership across the state.
 The Program Goal is to help provide safe and sound housing to households of low income, veterans, seniors and homeowners with special needs through loans for repairs or improvements.
 Click here for more information.